cdlib/eschol-ui/README.md

 * **main.scss** is where all Sass files get imported and compiled via Webpack.
 It also contains a short section of "global" styles.
 This is the only Sass file that is not prepended by an underscore.

 See below for more information about [working with styles](https://github.com/cdlib/eschol-ui#working-with-styles).

+### Template

+Template.html contains static HTML used for the UI Library's single page React application.
+During the Watch and Build processes, Webpack automatically transforms it to **index.html** within the **dist/** directory and adds external script and stylesheet links.

+### Dist

+The **dist/** directory with production-ready files is automatically erased and re-created during the Watch and Build processes.

 ## Developing UI Library Assets